snaplet/docs-old/docs/02-quickstart.md

 ## Sharing a snapshot

 1. Run `snaplet auth setup`
-2. Create a project with `snaplet project setup`.
-A project is where snapshots are shared with your team.
+2. Create a Snaplet Cloud Project with `snaplet project setup`.
+This is where snapshots are shared with your team
 3. Run `snaplet snapshot share --message "My first snapshot"`
 4. Run `snaplet snapshot list`